juliawiggeshoff/astral-species-tree/README.md

 - E-mail address: `-M user.email@gmail.com`
 - Mailing settings, if needed: `-m be`
 - If you  want to split stderr to stdout, use `-j n` instead and add the line `#$ -e cluster_logs/`
-- If you want to, the name of the jobscript: `-N msc-species-tree`
+- If you want to, the name of the jobscript: `-N astral-species-tree`
 - **Name of parallel environment (PE) as well as the number of maximum threads to use:** `-pe smp 61`
 - **Queue name!** (extremely unique to your system): `-q small.q,medium.q,large.q`